 Welcome to the East Coast Greenway in Connecticut

-The 198-mile Connecticut East Coast Greenway route shows off the diversity of Connecticut from coast to inland, city to country.
-The eastern part of the state, sometimes referred to as the “last green valley”, is the most rural area in the corridor between Boston and Washington, DC.
-A series of rail trails, including the Air Line Trail North and the Hop River Trail, run through this region connecting historic mill towns like Willimantic and pass through forests and farmlands between.
-In the western half of the state, the Greenway connects the major cities of Hartford, New Haven, Bridgeport, and Stamford and allows users to experience history while touring the Farmington Canal Greenway from Simsbury to New Haven.
-Southwest of New Haven along Long Island Sound, the interim on-road route hugs the shore through the suburbs to the New York line while we advocate for new trail development in the Merritt Parkway right-of-way.
+The 200-mile Connecticut East Coast Greenway route shows off the diversity of Connecticut from coast to inland, city to country.
+The eastern part of the state, sometimes referred to as the “Last Green Valley,” is the most rural area in the corridor between Boston and Washington, DC.
+A series of rail trails, including the Air Line Trail and the Hop River Trail, run through this region connecting historic mill towns like Willimantic and pass through forests and farmlands between.
+In central Connecticut the 47-mile Farmington Canal Heritage trail nears completion.
+Southwest of New Haven along Long Island Sound, the interim on-road route hugs the shore through the suburbs to the New York line while we advocate for new trail development in the 37.5-mile Merritt Parkway right-of-way.

-28% of the 198-mile route is complete as traffic-free trail, and another 28% is in development.
+Of the 200-mile route, 43 percent is complete as traffic-free trail, and another 28 percent is in development.
 A few areas remain where the Alliance and its partners will need to devote extra time and energy in the coming years.
-These areas include the Merritt Parkway Trail, envisioned to parallel the Merritt Parkway in Fairfield County (read an article about the proposed Merritt Parkway Trail), the Farmington Canal Greenway between Southington and Farmington, and the route from Hartford to Simsbury.
+These areas include the Merritt Parkway Trail, envisioned to parallel the Merritt Parkway in Fairfield County (read an article about the proposed Merritt Parkway Trail), the Farmington Canal Heritage Trail, in Plainville & Southington, and the Tariffville/Bloomfield Spur, a route from Hartford to Simsbury.
+The Air Line Trail and other eastern trails such as the Moosup River Trail will be completed in coming years.
 Local advocacy in the state is strong, and we expect continuing progress over the years.
-View CT Governor Daniel Malloy interviewed by Steve Mitchell.

-To learn more about the trail progress and activities in Connecticut, visit the CT Committee page.
+To learn more about the trail progress and activities in Connecticut, contact the East Coast Greenway state committee or contact Tri-State Greenways Coordinator Bruce Donald: firstname.lastname@example.org, 860.707.2888.

 ECG Maps and Cue Sheets